-Peer Factor is designed to support an organization’s efforts to sustain and enhance an already strong safety culture.
+What follows is a description of KC&A’s former Peer Factor service.
+It was designed to support an organization’s efforts to sustain and enhance an already strong safety culture.
 It is primarily for organizations that want to take a behavior-based safety program to the next level by addressing one of the most common issues associated with Behavior Based Safety Processes: Achieving the “cognitive shift” from an employee believing that proactive and candid peer-to-peer safety behavior is a betrayal of a friendship, to a belief that true loyalty to a colleague/friend means assuring that “my friend” goes home healthy and whole everyday — even if he/she is temporarily unhappy with my openness and candor.

 - The higher risk of complacency that exists in organizations with good safety records.